ivalkenburg/vue-flasher/README.md

 Lightweight renderless flash message component.

+* WIP - Don't use yet!
-Forked to allow per message duration, as opposed to a global duration:
+* Forked to allow per message duration, as opposed to a global duration

 ```javascript
 this.$flash({